 Watching a loved one battle with drug use or alcoholism can be a difficult and grueling feat.
 Having a conversation can initiate the road to recovery but usually requires reinforcements from professionals who can organize an intervention.
 Knowing how to stage an intervention and engaging a loved one about their addiction is an important step on the road to recovery.
 An intervention panel should be composed of people who care about the person struggling with addiction: family, friends, colleagues, or clergy members.
 A properly prepared and organized intervention has the potential to transform the dependent person and put them on the road to recovery.
 It can be a tedious task to organize and execute an effective intervention, but using the steps below will increase the odds of the person overcoming their addiction.

 It is important to describe the problem first; a checklist may be helpful in organizing the issues and the desired outcome.
 It may be beneficial to confer with an interventionist, as an intervention has the ability to bring outrage or hostility from the dependent due to feelings of betrayal.
 It is especially helpful to contact a professional if your loved one has a history of violence, emotional distress, is highly medicated, or has suicidal tendencies.
 More than 90% of people make a commitment to getting help when an intervention is conducted by an interventionist, as they are trained in managing intense and sometimes hostile situations.
 The counselor will be there for support, comfort, and direction if the conversation goes off-task.
 The group members need to research the specific condition the loved one is suffering from and possible treatment options.
 They may even choose a specific treatment program to enroll the dependent in before the intervention begins.
-It is crucial to set a date and location for the intervention, and then each participating member should write out what they are going to say in a structured, concise manner.
+It is crucial to set a date and location to stage an intervention, and then each participating member should write out what they are going to say in a structured, concise manner.

 The overall goal of any intervention is to bring awareness to the life-threatening issues at hand.
 This is usually not the first time the dependent has been confronted about their addiction issues, but with an intervention, there will be serious repercussions for not following through.
 Be prepared with consequences if your loved one resists treatment, such as taking away their children or pets, filing for divorce, asking them to move out of the house, or cutting relations, both financial and personal, altogether.
 These “tough love” consequences are recommended, as the dependent is more likely to get treatment and potentially beat their addiction.

-While preparing and executing an intervention, be prepared for an intense reaction from your loved one; they will feel attacked and vulnerable, and this may result in rage or anger.
+While preparing to stage an intervention, be prepared for an intense reaction from your loved one; they will feel attacked and vulnerable, and this may result in rage or anger.
 Having an organized, set schedule of what will happen during the intervention will help to minimize off-topic conversations and comments.
 Remember to stay calm and reinforce that you are on the addict’s side and want them to succeed in life and conquer their addiction.